Tidykiwi/substitution-cs50/README.md

 Let’s write a program called substitution that enables you to encrypt messages using a substitution cipher.
 At the time the user executes the program, they should decide, by providing a command-line argument, on what the key should be in the secret message they’ll provide at runtime.

 Here are a few examples of how the program might work.
-For example, if the user inputs a key of YTNSHKVEFXRBAUQZCLWDMIPGJO and a plaintext of HELLO:
+For example, if the user inputs a key of YTNSHKVEFXRBAUQZCLWDMIPGJO and a plaintext of HELLO:<br>

-$ ./substitution YTNSHKVEFXRBAUQZCLWDMIPGJO
+$ ./substitution YTNSHKVEFXRBAUQZCLWDMIPGJO<br>
-plaintext:  HELLO
+plaintext:  HELLO<br>
-ciphertext: EHBBQ
+ciphertext: EHBBQ<br>

-Here’s how the program might work if the user provides a key of VCHPRZGJNTLSKFBDQWAXEUYMOI and a plaintext of hello, world:
+Here’s how the program might work if the user provides a key of VCHPRZGJNTLSKFBDQWAXEUYMOI and a plaintext of hello, world:<br>

-$ ./substitution VCHPRZGJNTLSKFBDQWAXEUYMOI
+$ ./substitution VCHPRZGJNTLSKFBDQWAXEUYMOI<br>
-plaintext:  hello, world
+plaintext:  hello, world<br>
-ciphertext: jrssb, ybwsp
+ciphertext: jrssb, ybwsp<br>